Sonatrix/country-list/README.md

   * `countryCallingCodes` An array of the international call prefixes for this country.
   * `ioc` The [International Olympic Committee country code](http://en.wikipedia.org/wiki/List_of_IOC_country_codes)
   * `emoji` The emoji of country's flag.
+  * `subunits` Geographically disjoint components like Alaska in the USA, administratively distinct regions such as the countries of Great Britain, or overseas islands for many European nations.
+  * `bounds` Bounding box as (lon1, lat1, lon2, lat2).
+If `subunits` are given, `bounds` contains separate array items for each subunit.

 ### Status notes

 The `status` can be one of 'assigned', 'reserved', 'user assigned' or 'deleted'.